veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 I always want to [get to a demo](https://mitchellh.com/writing/building-large-technical-projects) quickly.
 But, the goal of side projects is to do stuff you wouldn't get to explore otherwise, so I chose to spend  my innovation tokens on:

 * learning a new backend language, Go: this thing had to serve code fast as a binary and have a very simple deployment story.
 I have a background in Java/Scala and initially thought about Java, but unfortunately there is no small light-weight Java server that I'm aware of (Spring doesn't count) and Go has steadily been growing in popularity since its inception and especially after the language added features like [generics](https://go.dev/blog/why-generics) and I wanted to check it out.
-Just as importantly, the backend of Bluesky and the protocol were specced out and [written in Typescript and Go](https://docs.bsky.app/docs/starter-templates/clients), and I thought it might be easier to nagivate the Atmosphere in those languages.
+Just as importantly, the backend of Bluesky and the protocol were specced out and [written in Typescript and Go](https://docs.bsky.app/docs/starter-templates/clients), and I thought it might be easier to navigate the Atmosphere in those languages.
-* getting slightly better at frond-end dev: I'd dabbled a bit with front-end design [for Viberary](https://vickiboykis.com/2024/01/05/retro-on-viberary/) but used almost no Javascript, which I'd need to render a feed.
+* getting slightly better at front-end dev: I'd dabbled a bit with front-end design [for Viberary](https://vickiboykis.com/2024/01/05/retro-on-viberary/) but used almost no Javascript, which I'd need to render a feed.
 * understanding the At Proto data model

 I didn't need to: